olifolkerd/tabulator/README.md

 ================================
 An easy to use table generation JQuery UI Plugin

-Tabulator allows you to creat a table with in seconds from any JSON formatted data.
+Tabulator allows you to create  a table with in seconds from any JSON formatted data.

-It relys on no external css or images, simply include the library in your jquery ui project and you're away!
+It relies on no external css or images, simply include the library in your JQuery UI project and you're away!

-it is packed with usefult features including:
+Tabulator is packed with useful  features including:

 - JSON, array or AJAX data loading
 - Column sorting
 - Custom data formatting
 - Resizable columns
-- Auto scalling to fit data/element
+- Auto scaling  to fit data/element
 - Many themeing options
 - Custom click and context Events
 - Callbacks at every stage of data processing and rendering